sydasif/my-pandoc-book/chapters/01-cover-page.md

 ## Conventions

-This book is a guide for network engineers and is made for networks to write casual code, so there’s not much time spent on style and beauty.
-Programming concepts like object-oriented programming aren’t covered in detail because of their complexity.
-But this book is mainly concerned with getting programs to work with the minimum amount of effort to automate network equipment.
+This book serves as a guide for network engineers and is crafted for network engineers to write casual code.
+Therefore, not much time is spent on style and beauty.
+Programming concepts, such as object-oriented programming, aren’t covered in detail due to their complexity.
+However, this book is mainly concerned with getting programs to work with the minimum amount of effort required to automate network equipment.